apocalyptech/hades_cheat/README.md

 and would require some script tweaking to activate:

 * Increasing base player health by a bit
-* Force "story" rooms (Sisyphus, Euridice, Patroclus) and Asterius miniboss to appear near the beginning of each area
+* Force "story" rooms (Sisyphus, Eurydice, Patroclus) and Asterius miniboss to appear near the beginning of each area
 * Shorten room count considerably in each area